gutlessCGH/RONBM/README.md

 Boot options may be found in refind_linux.conf (sudo nano /boot/refind_linux.conf).
 After booting into an OS copy the long string in quotes after "Boot with standard options"

+Entries can be hidden in Refind by pressing the 'delete' key.